ubghacking/ubghacking.github.io/_posts/2023-06-26-pivoting-basics-part1.md

 {% endhighlight %}

 The above command expects two parameters, -r and -e:
-<li>-r : (also --remote) is the remote network you want to access</li>
++ -r : (also --remote) is the remote network you want to access
-<li>-e : (also --ssh-cmd) is the ssh command to run.
-In this case, because we have an id_rsa file of the victim user, we use the basic ssh's -i flag</li>
++ -e : (also --ssh-cmd) is the ssh command to run.
+In this case, because we have an id_rsa file of the victim user, we use the basic ssh's -i flag

 Our command would thus look like: